Photography without Permission: Is it Always Legal to Snap?

 Photography without permission, is it illegal?

 There is no such thing as a distinct right of privacy in Australia (existing privacy legislation is primarily concerned with the privacy of information held by the public and private sector).
-To add to this, unauthorised photography is not in itself prohibited.

-There are however other legal restrictions that might prevent you from snapping someone else’s image freely and using it without their permission.
 It all comes down to factors such as who you snap, where you snap, under what conditions you snap and whether the individual has a well known reputation or not.

 These issues are very briefly explored here.